ncss-tech/soil-pit/sandbox/stephen/neil_arcsie.md

 ##           3  0  5  1  2
 ```

-The contingency table shows that the field determined erosion classes (EroClassFD) 1 and 2 overlap the most with the hierarchical clusters 2 and 3.
-The ArcSIE predictions don't appear to have as much correspondence with the hierarchical clusters.
+The contingency table shows that the FD classes (EroClassFD) 1  overlaps the most with cluster 2, while FD class 2 overlap the most with the cluster 3.
+The ArcSIE predictions don't appear to have any correspondence with the hierarchical clusters.

 ## Scatter Plots of the Erosion Classes vs the Hierachical Clusters